Calderdale: Media

-Sport
+Sports

-There are three current swimming pools in Calderdale.
-These are located in Todmorden, Brighouse and Sowerby Bridge.
-Halifax is currently in the phase of getting a new swimming pool after the old pool shut in 2021.
+There are three operational public swimming pools in Calderdale, located in Todmorden, Brighouse and Sowerby Bridge.
+Halifax currently does not have a public swimming pool following the closure of North Bridge Leisure Centre in 2021, and plans are in progress to provide a replacement facility.

-Other sports facilities include North Bridge Leisure Centre (Halifax, Currently Closed), Sowerby Bridge Swimming Pool, Brighouse Leisure Centre and Pool, Todmorden Swimming Pool, The Shay Stadium (Halifax Towns Football Pitch) and Spring Hall (Halifax, Track and field).
+Other sports facilities in Calderdale include North Bridge Leisure Centre in Halifax (currently closed), Sowerby Bridge Swimming Pool, Brighouse Leisure Centre and Pool, Todmorden Swimming Pool, The Shay, home of FC Halifax Town, and Spring Hall Sports Ground in Halifax, which includes track and field facilities.

 Parishes

 There are eight civil parishes in Calderdale, covering the western part of the borough.
-The eastern part of the borough, covering Brighouse, Elland, Halifax, Shelf and Sowerby Bridge, is an unparished area.
+The eastern part of the borough, including Brighouse, Elland, Halifax, Shelf and Sowerby Bridge, is an unparished area.
 The two parish councils of Hebden Royd and Todmorden take the style "town council".